lncRNAAddict/ChromNetworkMotif/README.md

 - `-g` or `--network`: Name of the input network file.
 This MUST be provided.
 - `-c` or `--chromatin`: Name of the chromatin state file.
 This MUST be provided.
-- '-o' or '--output': Prefix to name of output files to be generated.
+- '-o' or `--output`: Prefix to name of output files to be generated.
 If not provided, default is `test`.
 - `-n` : number of random networks to be generated fpr motif enrichment testing.
 Default is 100.
 - `-m` : number of nodes in the motif or motif size to be extracted.
 Default is 3.
 It can only handle motif of size 3 and 4.
 - `-p` : number of processors to be used.
 Default is 1.